xtawa/astro-theme-retypeset/README.md

 | `ADMIN_REPO_NAME` | Optional | Pre-configure repository name |
 | `CASUAL_TELEGRAM_CHANNEL` | Required* | Telegram channel for Casual page |

-*Required only if using the Casual page feature.
+*Required only if using the corresponding feature (search or casual page).

 ### Security Notes